Bianca-Aguglia/BA_notes_assignments_projects/curriculum/bioengineering/mit_biological_engineering/README.md

 # MIT Biological Engineering

-The website for MIT BE doesn't specifically list concentrations, but it lists twenty-three different areas of research and eleven research centers.
+The [website for MIT BE](https://be.mit.edu/) lists thirteen different concentrations, twenty-three different areas of research and eleven research centers.
 The areas of research that look most interesting to me are:
 - Carcinogenesis
 - Computational Modeling
 - Neurobiological Engineering